 The Help button includes the option to see a guided walkthrough of the dataset editor.
 As you scroll through this panel, you will see a list of keyboard shortcuts.
 At the top of the help panel, there are links to Mapbox Help and our contact page.

-For each dataset, there is a dataset information page where you can review the tilesets that are connected to that dataset and accomplish the same tasks that you can in the menu on the Datasets page.
+For each dataset, there is a dataset information page where you can review the tilesets that are connected to that dataset and do the same tasks that you can in the menu on the Datasets page.

 The center of the dataset information page contains a list of all connected tilesets, which can be added to your styles as new custom layers.